88sachincyber/Course_Explorer/README.md

 **Course Explorer** is a client-side learning platform that allows users to:

-- Browse multiple courses
+- Browse courses
 - View topics & subtopics
-- Read content rendered from Markdown
+- Read Markdown content
-- Track learning progress
+- Track subtopic completion
-- Search across course hierarchy
+- Search course hierarchy
-- View admin users list
+- Add custom courses
-- Add new custom courses
+- Reset data to defaults
-- Save everything locally without a backend
+- Access an admin view of users (read-only)

 The app offers a responsive, accessible, and user-friendly interfaces.